 For patients with MGD, iLux is expected to relieve your symptoms for six months or more.
 How often you seek out treatment will depend on your individual needs.
 Appointments can be set on a more regular schedule, or you can seek us out if and when you feel like a follow-up treatment is necessary.
 Some patients are comfortable waiting for longer periods, while others prefer a more proactive approach.

 Whatever your preference is, we’d be happy to work with you and set up the right routine for your lifestyle.
-We may also recommend a schedule based on how your eyes respond to treatment and how severe your MGD symptoms are.
+We may also recommend a schedule based on how your eyes respond to Dry Eye Treatment and how severe your MGD symptoms are.

 4. Are There Alternative Treatments?